Dara Strolovitch

-Dara Strolovitch is an American political scientist, currently Professor of Women's Gender, and Sexuality Studies, American Studies, and Political Science at Yale University.
+Dara Strolovitch is a Canadian-American political scientist, currently Professor of Women's Gender, and Sexuality Studies, American Studies, and Political Science at Yale University.
 She studies the politics of race, class, gender, and sexuality in the context of intersectional societal inequality, and the representation of those who are marginalized in multiple overlapping ways.

 Education and early career

-Strolovitch attended Vassar College, earning a BA in political science with a minor in women's studies in 1992.
+Strolovitch attended Vassar College, earning an AB in political science with a minor in women's studies in 1992.
 She attended Yale University for graduate school, earning an MA in political science in 1998, an MPhil in political science in 2002, and a PhD in political science also in 2002.
 Between 2000 and 2001, she was a research fellow at The Brookings Institution.
 In 2001, Strolovitch became a professor of political science at the University of Minnesota, before moving to Princeton University in 2013.
 She has been a visiting scholar at Georgetown University, Stanford University, and The Russell Sage Foundation.

 In 2021, she was hired by Yale University as a full professor.